CSS

-CSS Rules, Selectors, and Properties
+Rules, Selectors, and Properties

-CSS controls things like how colors, fonts, spacing, and borders look on webpages.
+CSS controls how colors, fonts, spacing, and borders look on webpages.
 Each rule sets a property and a value.
 Properties are what you want to style (borders, sizes), values are how you want it to look (fonts colors, sizes, positioning).

 Colors

 Modern computer screens display millions of colors using an additive color system based on Red, Green, and Blue (RGB) light.
-Rather than naming each of these 16.7 million colors, CSS allows us to specify them with hex codes or RGB values.
+Rather than naming each of these 16.7 million colors, we specify them with hex codes or RGB values.
 Every color is a mix of red, green, and blue, defined by an intensity from 0 (no light) to 255 (full intensity).
-You can use the rgb(R,G,B)
+You can use the rgb(R,G,B) format to specify the intensity of each color.

-are hex pairs for red, green, and blue respectively.
+Alternatively, you can represent these values in hexadecimal as #rrggbb, where rr, gg, and bb are hex pairs for red, green, and blue respectively.
 Each color gets a byte (hex pair).

 We discuss hexadecimal and bytes in the section Hexadecimal.